B and its different languages

 B

-In the world of formal methods, B refers to “B” language, the “B” method and the related reference publication: the B Book.
-Its predecessor is Z, a specification language based on mathematical notations.
-In addition, B covers refinement and proof, two techniques that are a full part of B.
+B evokes, in the field of formal methods, the “B” language, the “B” method, the reference book: the B Book.
+Its ancestor is Z, a specification language based on mathematical notations.
+B also includes refinement and proof, two techniques that are an integral part of B.

 B LANGUAGE

-Is a language that refers to the set theory and predicate logic, and also includes syntax to describe “substitutions”, operations and links betweens machines, refinements and implementations.
-A description of the language, the refinement and the proof associated with the language is available in the B Book.
+A language referring to set theory and predicate logic, also including a syntax for describing “substitutions”, operations, and links between machines, refinements and implementations.
+The description of the language and that of the refinement and proof associated with the language are described in the B Book.

-B Method is therefore: “a proven construction approach (referred to as correct) based on B Language, refinement and proof.”
+The B method is therefore: “a proven (so-called correct) construction approach, based on the B language, refinement and proof”.

 ATELIER B

-Tool supporting the B Method, which includes the ability to translate the refinements into a computer code.
-It accepts B language as described in the B Book.
-See Atelier B website.
+A tool that supports the B method and includes the ability to translate refinements into computer code.
+It accepts the B language as described in the B Book.

 B PROCESS

-This improper term (because B does not include procedures) evokes the B language defined in the B Book.
-Indeed, levels of refinement can be translated into computer procedures.
-This term was used with the appearance of Event-B, to avoid confusion with it.
+This misnomer (because B does not include procedures) refers to the B language defined in the B Book.
+Indeed, levels of refinement can be translated into software procedures.
+This term was used with the appearance of event-driven B, to avoid confusion with it.

-This term refers to the use of the B Method to specify a system, in other words, to specify something other than software (software can obviously be a part of the system).
+This term refers to the use of the B method to specify a system, i.e. to specify something other than software (software can of course be part of a system).

-Refers to the B Language described in the B Book used to create software.
-For a given specification, when all the refinements and proof have been effected, a translation into the computer language of choice may be performed.
-B Software and B System are distinct: B Software creates B software, B System creates a system.
+Refers to the B language described in the B Book, which is used to make software.
+For a given specification, when all the refinements have been made and the proof is complete, a translation can be made into the computer language of choice.
+We oppose B software and B system, B software to make software, B system to make system.

 EVENT-B

-Event-B Language is often used as a term to refer to the language utilised to describe a system with the help of events.
-Refinement and proof are associated with this language.
-This is one use of the B Method.
-This language was recently defined by Jean-Raymond Abrial, the inventor of the B Method.
-Event-B is supported by Atelier B and the European Rodin project, two projects currently in progress will intend to consolidate this language and create open tools that can accept it.
+The language used to describe a system using events is often referred to as the Event-B language.
+This language is associated with refinement and proof.
+It is a use of the B method.
+This language was defined by the inventor of the B method, Jean-Raymond Abrial.
+Event-B is supported by the Atelier B and the Rodin platform, both of which aim to consolidate this language and provide open tools capable of accepting it.

 CLASSICAL B

-The “classical B” term is used to designate the B language described in the B Book and the reference manual for Language B.
+The term “classical B” is used to refer to the B language described in the B Book and the B Language Reference Manual.

 B# (BSHARP)